 You know your land and its features, but in the rush to stay ahead of the constant flow of work, pipeline safety sometimes gets forgotten.
 It’s easy to forget because you’re confident in the location and you know that pipelines operate with such reliability.
 Additionally, your state may not require you to call.

-Even if you know the general location of the pipeline, always call 811 before digging twelve inches or deeper.
+Even if you know the general location of the pipeline, always call 811 before digging.
 Natural elements, like erosion, may have caused the ground above or around the pipeline to change, shifting the line’s depth of cover.

 Pipeline leaks can cause extensive and costly damage to property and the environment.
 Making the rest of your season altered.
 Moreover, pipeline leaks can result in serious health hazards to those nearby – even death.Consider the product hazards in the chart below when planning any of these common tasks: